 The push initially helped the company build on the demand for athletic and leisure wear following the pandemic, resulting in Nike touching more than $50 billion in annual sales in fiscal 2023 for the first time.

-However, sales have since come under pressure and growth has slowed with LSEG expectations of Nike’s annual sales at $48.87 billion for fiscal 2025 as inflation-weary customers cut back on discretionary spending and China’s market rebounds more slowly than expected.
+However, sales have since come under pressure and growth has slowed, according to estimates compiled by LSEG.
+Nike’s annual sales are expected to fall to $48.84 billion for fiscal 2025 as inflation-weary customers cut back on discretionary spending and China’s market rebounds more slowly than expected.

-A lack of innovative and appealing products has also tripped demand for Nike as rival brands including Roger Federer-backed On and Deckers’ Hoka attract customers with products considered more fashionable and trendy.
+A lack of innovative and appealing products has also recently tripped demand for Nike.
+Rival brands including Roger Federer-backed On and Deckers’ Hoka are attracting shoppers and retail partners with sneakers considered more fashionable and trendy.

 Expectations for a change at the top were heightened after billionaire investor William Ackman disclosed a stake in Nike (NYSE: NKE).
 His Pershing Square Capital Management has continued to buy and now owns 16.3 million shares in Nike, a person familiar with the position said.
 Ackman was not immediately reachable for comment.